 - Add the bisugo and shrimp.
 Put into a boil.

-- Add the calamansi juice and bring into boil.
+- Add the calamansi juice and bring it into a boil.

 - Serve and enjoy.

 - In step 4, it must be a little salty on your part.

 - Make sure that you won’t overcook the fish and the shrimp.